osic/ref-impl-kolla/documents/ease-of-use/osic-provisioning.md

 All the nodes in the Santa Clara cluster are provisioned using Ironic with Openstack Ansible.
 Due to this the we need to use `nova` commands to reboot the server and set them to PXE boot.

-To begin PXE booting simply log in to one of the infra nodes and attach to the utility container.
-Once inside the container, you will now execute the nova reboot commands.
+To begin PXE booting simply __log in to one of the infra nodes__.
+Once inside the node, you will now execute the nova reboot commands.

 ```shell
 #Source credentials